boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

             0-63      64-127    128-191    192-255
             Range      Range     Range       Range

-* TCP option position in a tcpOptions IE instance:
+* Position of TCP options in a tcpOptions IE instance:

             0     1     2     3     4     5     6     7
         +-----+-----+-----+-----+-----+-----+-----+-----+